 The Magic of Stories is delighted to bring Welcome to Strangely, The Other World by Lynette Ferreira, as a weekly series to my blog.
 You can find her at Fiction For The Soul on Facebook.
+The links to the next instalments are at the bottom

 In a suburb in New York, the residential street is empty, quiet of the noises people make.
 Houses stand dark and silent on either side of the road, all washed in the eerie, yellow glow of the streetlights.